Mohamed-safras/thecareerly/README.md

-# Automated Job Hiring Agent
+# thecareerly

 ## 1. Introduction

 ### 1.1 Purpose

-This document details the requirements for an Automated Job Hiring Agent system designed to streamline the initial stages of the hiring process.
+This document details the requirements for an thecareerly system designed to streamline the initial stages of the hiring process.
 The system automates job posting with AI-generated content, application processing, candidate CV/resume matching against job descriptions (JD), filtering, HR notifications, candidate communications, optional skill assessments, and interview scheduling.
 Leveraging Generative AI (Gen AI), LangChain, and AI agents, the system reduces manual effort, minimizes bias, and enhances efficiency.

 The primary goals are: